Janeek Brown: NCAA

-Brown is the Arkansas Razorbacks track and field and Southeastern Conference 100 meter hurdles all time record setter.
+Brown is the Arkansas Razorbacks track and field and Southeastern Conference 100 meter hurdles all-time record setter.
 In 2019, as a sophomore, Brown earned her fifth NCAA Division I All-American track and field award.

 Professional

 She had previously represented Jamaica at the 2014 Summer Youth Olympics.
 Based on the hurdle mark, she qualified to represent Jamaica at the 2019 World Championships, qualifying for the final.
 She ultimately finished in seventh place.
-Her hurdle mark qualifies her for the 2020 Olympics, however she must still be named to the highly competitive Jamaican team.

 In July 2019, Brown chose to represent Puma as a title sponsor following a 2019 world leading time.

+In July 2024, she was selected for the Jamaican team at the 2024 Paris Olympics.